 The west campus consists of 61 buildings, the oldest and largest of these being the Center Building, constructed in 1852 and designed by Thomas U. Walter, then architect of the U.S. Capitol’s dome.
 Specimen trees gathered from around the world over a century were planted to grace the grounds and enhance the curative atmosphere of the patients.
 The hospital, which eventually grew to 8,000 patients, was self-sustaining, with its own farm for produce, a bakery building, firehouse, theater, and graveyard.
 The entire campus was placed on the National Register of Historic Places in 1979 and designated a National Historic Landmark in 1990.

-With legal and psychiatric changes in the care of mental patients, the west campus was eventually vacated.
+With legal and psychiatric changes in the care of mental patients, the west campus was eventually vacated and closed.
 In 2006 the Bush Administration announced that the site would be developed as the home of the new Department of Homeland Security.
-A master plan for the site was issued by the General Services Administration, which has jurisdiction over the campus, and there began a lengthy series of consultation meetings required by the federal Historic Preservation Act, at which participating parties were invited to offer comments.
-The Committee of 100 with other local organizations have regularly participated in these consultations.
-The Committee seeks to retain, restore, and reuse the historic buildings while opposing massive over development of the site not sympathetic to the historic setting, including large surface parking lots and out-of-scale new buildings.
+A master plan for the site was issued by the General Services Administration, which has jurisdiction over the campus, and there began a lengthy series of consultation meetings, in which therequired by the federal Historic Preservation Act, at which participating parties were invited to offer comments.
+The Committee of 100 with other local organizations hasve regularly participated in these consultations.
+The Committee seeks to retain, restore, and reuse the historic buildings while opposing massive over- development of the site not sympathetic to the historic setting, including large surface parking lots and out-of-scale new buildings.

 - C100 Letter Witherell St Elizabeths West Campus Plan